 - Alexander Remorov, in particular the projective geometry handout, which the corresponding chapter in my textbook is based off of.

 - Po-Shen Loh, mostly combinatorics.
 See especially the handouts on the probabilistic method.

 - A Journey to the IMO, an overview of the IMO written from Nepal student Yuvraj Sarda.

-- An olympiad combinatorics book, by Pranav A. Sriram.
+- Olympiad Combinatorics, by Pranav A. Sriram.
 The individual chapters are located in posts #1, #11, #49.
 This is an intermediate-advanced textbook.

 - Olympiad NT through Challenging Problems, by Justin Stevens, is an introductory olympiad number theory text, at a level somewhat easier than what my own number theory handouts assume.

 - Modern Olympiad Number Theory, by Aditya Khurmi.
 More olympiad-oriented number theory textbook.

 - Problems from the Book by Titu Andreescu and Gabriel Dospinescu.
 Intermediate-advanced textbook covering topics in inequalities, algebra, analysis, combinatorics, and number theory.

 Each section is in alphabetical order.
 Obviously not an exhaustive list of good contests, there are too many; these are just ones I have seen recently.